sayujsa/Simple_TicTacToe_Game/README.md

 # Simple_TicTacToe_Game
-Just a simple Tic Tac Toe game
+A simple Tic Tac Toe game

-This game can be played against the computer and also with yourself.
+This game can be played against the computer and also with a friend.
 When playing against the computer, it will randomly place its moves without any real strategy